– Adopt a Bustard –

 The project visits are a major part of our funding and without them we will struggle to cover land rent for our reserves and other costs.

-If you are able to do so, please do continue to purchase memberships and visits, but do not book any dates for a visit until the public health situation has changed favourably.
+If you are able to do so, please do continue to purchase memberships and visits which can be booked in once the health situation has changed favourably.

 – David Waters, Executive Officer –